Argentina bank Supervielle sees shares spike on takeover rumors

 "There is a rumor that it is being sold to a powerful group in Brazil, but nothing is known," one trader told Reuters.

-(Reporting by Jorge Otoala; Writing by Adam Jourdan Editing by Chizu Nomiyama)
+(Reporting by Jorge Otoala; Writing by Adam Jourdan Editing by Chizu Nomiyama and Bernadette Baum)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))